 Our team at Hanover Community Resources is here to assist you or your clients in finding available resources.
-We are here 8:30 a.m.-5:00 p.m.
-Monday-Friday.
-Call us at 804-365-4300 or email firstname.lastname@example.org.
+We are located in the Human Services Complex on Route 1 at 12310 Washington Highway, Ashland VA 23005, Monday-Friday, 8:30 a.m.-5 p.m.
+Call 804-365-4300 or email firstname.lastname@example.org.

-EnergyShare-Heating is a crisis program of last resort that helps pay energy bills for any type of heating (wood, oil, natural gas, propane, kerosene, electric) for those who qualify.
+EnergyShare is a crisis program of last resort that helps pay energy bills for any type of heating (wood, oil, natural gas, propane, kerosene, electric) or cooling for those who qualify.
 EnergyShare is not income based, so any customer in crisis is eligible to apply.
-Applications for heating are accepted from Oct.
-1-May 31.
+Applications are accepted year-round, as long as funding is available.
 Customer applications are reviewed on a case-by-case basis to determine eligibility.
 If approved, the benefit is paid directly to the customer’s energy provider.
-Individuals 60 and older may be eligible for additional assistance.
-Military veterans and those individuals living with disabilities may qualify for an additional $500 benefit if participating in the voucher programs of the Department of Veteran Services or the Centers for Independent Living.
+Individuals 60 and older may be assisted twice up to the $600 maximum benefit.
+If the full benefit is used during the initial request, clients aren’t eligible again until the next season.
+Military veterans and those individuals living with disabilities may qualify for up to $500 maximum benefit, annually.

-Hanover and King William Habitat for Humanity Critical Repair Program
+Hanover and King William Habitat for Humanity’s Critical Repair Program